Add scoring profiles to boost search scores

 For standalone text queries, scoring profiles identify the maximum 1,000 matches in a BM25-ranked search, and the top 50 are returned in results.

-For pure vectors, the query is vector-only, but the k-matching documents include alphanumeric fields that a scoring profile can process.
-The scoring profile revised the result set by boosting documents that match criteria in the profile.
+For pure vectors, the query is vector-only, but if the k-matching documents include alphanumeric fields that a scoring profile can process, a scoring profile is applied.
+The scoring profile revises the result set by boosting documents that match criteria in the profile.

 For text queries in a hybrid query, scoring profiles identify the maximum 1,000 matches in a BM25-ranked search.
 However, once those 1,000 results are identified, they're restored to their original BM25 order so that they can be rescored alongside vectors results in the final Reciprocal Ranking Function (RRF) ordering, where the scoring profile (document boosting) is applied to the merged results, followed by vector weighting as the last step.